emoncms/emoncms/docs/RaspberryPi.md

     sudo apt-get install apache2 mysql-server mysql-client php5 libapache2-mod-php5 php5-mysql php5-curl php-pear php5-dev php5-mcrypt php5-json git-core redis-server build-essential ufw ntp

-During the installation you will be prompted to select a password for the **'MYSQL "root" user'**, and again re-enter it.
+During the installation you will be prompted to select a password for the 'MYSQL "root" user', and again re-enter it.
 Make a note of the password - you will need it later

 Configure PHP Timezone: